Bendat/autometa/packages/documentation/docs/selenium/page-object-model/1_intro.md

 ## Automatic Staleness Handling

 Sometimes elements move in the DOM, or a form causes a refreshed page, rendering your WebElements stale.
-WebComponents automatically detect when their underlying WebElement is stale and attempt to rediscover it at least once and continuing your action before simply failing.
+Components automatically detect when their underlying WebElement is stale and attempt to rediscover it at least once and continuing your action before simply failing.
 Refreshes will propagate through out the page model if necessary.